Neutrino-nucleus interactions and the determination of oscillation parameters: The flux-integrated neutrino-nucleus cross section

 \section{The flux-integrated neutrino-nucleus cross section}

-Let us consider, for definiteness, charged-current neutrino-nucleus interactions at fixed neutrino energy.
-The formalism discussed in this Section can be readily generalized to the case of neutral current interactions (see, e.g., \textcite{veneziano}).
+For definiteness, we will consider charged-current neutrino-nucleus interactions at fixed neutrino energy.
+The formalism discussed in this Section can be readily generalized to the case of neutral current interactions (see, e.g., Ref.~\cite{veneziano}).